triplora/gszutil-v2/README.md

 ## Usage

-Users can make multiple calls in a single step by entering commands on separate lines or delimited by semicolon (`;`).
+Users can make multiple calls in a single step by entering commands on separate lines or delimited by a semicolon (`;`).

-Typically a JES job will contain multiple steps, each step executing the `BQSH` procedure with one or more `gsutil` or `bq` commands.
+Typically, a JES job will contain multiple steps, each step executing the `BQSH` procedure with one or more `gsutil` or `bq` commands.

 ### Simple file copy